benjaminrust/graphconnect/README.md

         1. Click Icon Top Left Corner
         1. You should see your object listed Click on it (ex Lead)

+#### Reproducing Graph At Top

+1. Unlocking Hidden Connections

+    1. Add Graph Connect to User, Account, Contact, Opportunity, Case
+        1. Following Step #1 under Testing Above for all objects listed above @ https://<YOUR_APP_NAME>.herokuapp.com
+    1. Update your user or a user associated with the records (we used a demo account)
+    1. Edit/Save your user [All Users] (https://login.salesforce.com/005) - Change 1 piece of data
+    1. Go run the [All Open Leads View] (https://login.salesforce.com/00Q) - Mass update or update each record
+    1. Go run the [All Accounts View] (https://login.salesforce.com/001) - Mass update or update each record
+    1. Go run the [All Contact View] (https://login.salesforce.com/003) - Mass update or update each record
+    1. Go run the [All Opportunities View] (https://login.salesforce.com/006)- Mass update or update each record
+    1. Go run the [All Closed Cased] (https://login.salesforce.com/500)- Mass update or update each record

 # Cleaning Graph

 The graph will automatically repopulate with any data which is inserted and/or updated.
 The graph will not insert duplicates as it matches on the Id.